fel-communication-security/crypto/lab2/README.md

 these steps, except for individual block decryption through `decrypt_aes_block()`.

 What is the decryption of the following ECB encoded ciphertext?
+Use the key `If the mountains`.

     792c2e2ec4e18e9d3a82f6724cf53848
     abb28d529a85790923c94b5c5abc34f5